Make America Decent Again (R.I.P. Jimmy Carter)

 If you know or have heard anything about PANS or PANDAS, or saw a recent 20/20 show about it , you might be aware of far less fortunate parents and children who suffer tremendously.
 I actually have cried reading stories about parents whose little angels change overnight, say the most frightening things about harming themselves or others, go through destructive rages… In one of the parent groups I’m in, I just yesterday saw a post from a mom who was reduced to no other choice but to admit her 11 year old to a psych ward.
 She was probably up all night, or maybe more than just a night.
 Her post included a pic of some comfort food in the space between the front seats of her car (hostess cupcakes and a coke) probably eaten while she sat in the parking lot of the hospital.

-Ever surrendered one of your children to involuntary inpatient psych treatment, Lane?
+Ever surrendered one of your children to inpatient psych treatment, Lane?
 I have.
 Now imagine a career filled with hundreds or more children, many whose struggles may not be so severe, but are either evident just through observation or verified through unfortunate and tragic events.

-It goes way beyond a spread sheet, test scores, and a HEDI effectiveness rating.
+It goes way beyond a spreadsheet, test scores, and a HEDI effectiveness rating.

 Trust me, capable learners and future citizens need those other spokes, and as a parent I want my own children and my students to have them.